Our top 5 tips for looking after your child’s dental health

 3.Get them to a dentist before their first birthday – in babies between the ages of 6 to 12 months is usually when the first tooth arrives, but, if it hasn’t arrived by the time the baby turns one, it’s a good idea for a dentist to have a look.
 It’s usually not a problem but taking a professional’s opinion can give you that added peace of mind.

 4.Never allow children to fall asleep with a milk or juice bottle – if your child falls asleep with a drink sitting on their teeth, even milk or juice, it can create cavities.
 If your baby or toddler needs to fall asleep with a *drink* out of habit/security, give them a bottle filled with tap water instead.

 5.It’s not just lollies or sweets that cause cavities – when it comes to food and drink, parents seem to think if it’s not a lolly, a piece of cake, a flavoured milk drink, soft drink or chocolate it’s okay.
 You would be surprised to know that fruit juices, dried fruits, starchy foods and even salty crackers can cause cavities.

-Book in today with one of our dentists in Parramatta Dental Avenue and they can have a chat with you on what your child needs and how to maintain a healthy mouth!
+Book in today with one of our dentists in our dental clinic Parramatta and they can have a chat with you on what your child needs and how to maintain a healthy mouth!
 Call us on 8004 0055 and one of our friendly team members will be more than happy to assist you!

 Also Read This: